dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ###### Locale and ResourceBundle
 `Locale` - immutable class, once created can't change it's locale.
 There are 3 ways to create `Locale`.
 Language, language & country, language & country & variant.
 So `Locale` at least requires language.
-`getString(str s)` - retreive value by key from current or all parent bundles.
+`getString(str s)` - retrieve value by key from current or all parent bundles.
 Loading happens this way: first => parent bundle loaded, and then more concrete loaded and values from concrete bundle overwrite values from base bundle.
 Don't confuse builder method setRegion(not setCountry) and locale method getCountry(not getRegion)
 ```java